Power Transistor- All You Need to Know

 • It features a relatively short channel

-Insulated-gate Bipolar Transistor (IGBTs)
+Insulated-gate Bipolar Transistors (IGBTs)

 Powerful IGBT transistors